ianLo93/Food-Delivery-System/README.md

 ## Set up

-You must install Eclipse, Java and tomcat to run the website on your computer
+You must install Eclipse, Java and tomcat to run the website on your computer.
+And you also need to download and load postgresql-42.1.4 to the project.